-Current research suggests that multiple factors may contribute to the development of Alzheimer’s.
-One of these is genetics or heredity.
+Current research suggests that multiple factors may contribute to the development of Alzheimer’s,

 Scientists have found several risk and deterministic genes for Alzheimer’s.

-Having the gene may also mean that a person displays symptoms at an earlier age and receive an earlier diagnosis.
+Having the gene may also mean that a person displays symptoms at an earlier age and receives a diagnosis earlier.

 - amyloid precursor protein (APP)